-Library books are organized on the shelves by subject and discoverable through a catalog record.
-Archives collections are organized by provenance (their origins) and then described in a finding aid.
-A typical archival collection includes multiple boxes containing folders of papers, photographs, or printed materials.
+Library books are organized on shelves by subject and discoverable through a catalog record.
+Archives collections are organized by provenance (their origin) and then described in a finding aid.

 A book or journal is carefully organized and edited.
 An archival collection may be idiosyncratic.
 It may be the product of many different people gathering materials at various times.
 There may be gaps in information or unexpected surprises.
+A typical archival collection includes multiple boxes of papers, photographs, or printed materials.

 You can borrow library materials and take them home with you.
 Archives materials must be used in the archives reading room only.